-- Must complete their first, second and third years of study with a minimum sessional grade point average of 4.0 based on coursework completed during the regular academic sessions.
-Students may take courses in the summer session to increase their grade point average to 4.0 if required.
-(Courses completed during the summer session will only be used in the calculation of grade point average, not the full time 80% course load requirement.);
+- Must complete their first, second and third years of study with a minimum degree grade point average of 4.0 based on coursework completed during the regular academic sessions.

 - Must continue into the next consecutive year of study as a full-time student with a minimum 24 credit hours.